MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ## Test Bot

-Each page includes a Test Bot, where you can test your virtual agent and view how the conversation with the virtual agent works in practice.
+The Virtual Agent Designer includes a Test Bot, where you can test your virtual agent and view how the conversation with the virtual agent works in practice.
 You can hide the Test Bot by clicking the arrow on the right edge of the Test Bot pane.

    > [!div class="mx-imgBorder"]
    > ![Hide Test Bot](media/bot-designer-5-2.PNG)